fliegwerk/mediacenter/README.md

-# mediacenter
-FMC: The Fliegwerk Mediacenter - PHP based, zero dependencies, no Javascript
+# FMC - The Fliegwerk Mediacenter

+A simple mediacenter based on pure PHP without Javascript using only current browser features

+## Installation

+## Usage

+## Configuration

+## Issues and Contribution